ncsl/seek/README.md

 3. (Manual Step): Determines the locations (xyz) of the electrode channels in T1 MRI space (pipeline/contact_localization).

-    This requires the user to first have preprocessed the T1 MRI, and the CT scans.
-Then the user must run coregistration, of which there are many options.
-Remember that coregistration is applying some deformation transformation on your input image (CT), such that it closely matches your reference image (T1 MRI).
-Once, coregistration is complete, the user should run:
+    This requires the user to first have preprocessed the CT scans (and optionally the T1 MRI).

-        matlab ./matlab/run_localization_fieldtrip_v3.m
+        matlab ./pipeline/contact_localization/matlab/run_localization_fieldtrip.m

     This will run an ~10-15 minute process to have users determine how to localize the channels.
 Note that you will need the corresponding implantation map (i.e. PPT, some image drawn up by clinician, or the implantation knowledge).